 The certificates issued by both AIGS and BGL Gem Labs are:

 Note: Some treatments cannot be detected using standard equipment, such as beryllium diffusion, polymer stabilization or dyeing.
 These types of treatment may not be identified on the reports.
 Testing for uncommon treatments require special equipment which many laboratories do not have access to.
 Also, in many cases, testing for such treatments can only be confirmed by damaging the gemstone.

 Here is a sample of a BGL brief identification report:

-Prices for services in Thailand are much more affordable then they are in other areas of Asia, Europe, America and Australia.
+Prices for services in Thailand are much more affordable than they are in other areas of Asia, Europe, America and Australia.